 Why Natural Gas Smells Like Rotten Eggs

-Methyl mercaptan (methanethiol) is a chemical that is added to natural gas to make it easier to detect in case of a leak.
-Mercaptan has a very distinct and unpleasant odor that is produced by sulfur—many people compare the smell of Mercaptan to rotten eggs.
+Natural gas doesn’t actually smell like anything.
+That's why we add a chemical called methyl mercaptan (methanethiol) to natural gas so you’ll be able to smell it in case of a leak.
+Mercaptan has a very distinct and unpleasant odor that many people compare to the smell of rotten eggs.

 What to Do If You Think There Is a Gas Leak